DenTelezhkin/Shapes/README.md

 ![](Images/shapes_logo.png)

 Shapes is a set of wrappers around CAShapeLayer and UIBezierPath, that allows drawing and animating geometrically shaped views on iOS.
-Read more about it on the blog: http://mlsdev.com/blog/23

 ![](Images/progress_view.gif)
 ![](Images/dimming_view.gif)